slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <img style="max-width:420px" src="../images/jira-widget.png" />

-An App Widget displays external data within Asana.
-The contents of a widget may change, but the overall format stays consistent across apps.
+A Widget displays external data within Asana.
+The contents of a Widget may change, but the overall format stays consistent across apps.
 Apps can control what layout they prefer by supplying their preferred `template`.
 You can see the available templates in the *Enumerated Values* section of [response schema](/docs/widget-metadata).

-The App Server controls the content of this widget.
-When an Asana user's browser navigates to a widget, Asana sends a request to the registered App Server.
-As long as the response from the server is valid (like the example on the right), the widget will display.
+The App Server controls the content of this Widget.
+When an Asana user's browser navigates to a Widget, Asana sends a request to the registered App Server.
+As long as the response from the server is valid (like the example on the right), the Widget will display.

-How does Asana determine when a widget should be shown?
+How does Asana determine when a Widget should be shown?
 When a task is opened in Asana, it checks each attachment on the task.
-If an attachment has a url that fits with an App's registered `match url` (ex: `https:\/\/.*.atlassian.net\/.*`) then it shows a widget.
+If an attachment has a URL that fits with an App's registered `match url` (ex: `https:\/\/.*.atlassian.net\/.*`) then it shows a Widget.
 A GET request is sent to the App's `widget url`, including URL parameters like `task`, `user`, and `workspace`.

 Related References: